Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/traits.md

 Traits can help us solve those problems.

-> Note: This Chapter continues off from the previous chapter, make sure you have the code from that chapter ready to go.
+> Note: This chapter uses code from the previous chapter, make sure you have the code from that chapter ready to go.

 Example Trait: `ToString`
 -------------------------